RohinVachani/cryptonite_taskphase_rohin/Pondering_Paths.md

 ## **Position Elsewhere**

-To retrieve the flag, we need to invoke the program `run`, located in the `*/challenge*` directory, by executing it using its absolute path `/challenge/run`.
+To retrieve the flag, we first attempt to execute the `run` program using either `/challenge/run` or `./run` (while in `/challenge`).
+This command outputs a directory and instructs us to change our current working directory (cwd) by *'cding'* into it.
+Once we change our directory and execute `/challenge/run`, we obtain the flag.

 ## **Position Yet Elsewhere**

-To retrieve the flag, we need to invoke the program `run`, located in the `*/challenge*` directory, by executing it using its absolute path `/challenge/run`.
+To retrieve the flag, we first attempt to execute the `run` program using either `/challenge/run` or `./run` (while in `/challenge`).
+This command outputs a directory and instructs us to change our current working directory (cwd) by *'cding'* into it.
+Once we change our directory and execute `/challenge/run`, we obtain the flag.

 ## **Implicit Relative Paths, from /**